 You already have t-shirts right?
 I don’t need to tell you why these are necessary or where to buy them.
 All I will say is avoid heavy fabrics and avoid t-shirts that are tight otherwise you will sweat your armpits off the very minute you step out of the plane.

-One tip is to bring at least one sports style t-shirt whether it’s a football (soccer) shirt or a trekking t-shirt.
+One tip is to bring at least one sports-style t-shirt whether it’s a football (soccer) shirt or a trekking t-shirt.
 These are useful as they tend to be breathable and quick drying.
-This one from Patagonia is a great example.
+This one from Patagonia is a great example of one of the best travel tops on the market.

-I usually travel with 1 or 2 shirts.
+I usually travel with 1 or 2 shirts, they are definitely good travel clothes for any type of trip.
 They are a great versatile item as they can be dressed up or dressed down – you can wear them to go for cocktails or to hit the beach.
 Ideally, try to choose shirts made from light materials and try to choose shirts that look good both buttoned up, and unbuttoned over a vest – this offers you some variety.

 I usually make a point of wearing a shirt whenever I go to the airport or have any kind of encounter with authority; looking presentable just seems to make them look a bit more favourably on you.